OUR STORY

 Our board brings diverse expertise to the organization, including years of experience working for the betterment of health, education, and people around the globe.
 These varying perspectives give us the strong support we need to keep furthering our mission.

-Cara Endyke-Doran, MSN, MPH, RN
+Cara Endyke-Doran, MPH

 Advance practice nurse leading large integrated health projects focused on improving maternal, child, and adolescent health and strengthening HIV services in sub-Saharan Africa.